Best STL Settings for 3D Printed QR Codes

 Short answers for print settings, scan reliability, and physical QR decisions.

-The most important settings are overall size, module size, base thickness, relief height, quiet zone, and whether the STL preserves clean module edges.
+The most important settings are overall size, QR square size, base thickness, raised height, clear border, and whether the STL preserves clean QR square edges.

-Raised modules are often easier for quick FDM prototypes, while recessed modules can work better with paint-fill, engraving, or protected industrial surfaces.
+Raised squares are often easier for quick FDM prototypes, while recessed squares can work better with paint-fill, engraving, or protected industrial surfaces.

 Yes.
 Keep a PNG or SVG reference so you can compare the sliced or printed result against the intended QR geometry.